Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 A waiver of premium is an optional add-on that prevents your policy from being canceled if you become disabled or unemployed.
 Depending on which insurer you choose, you may have to pay an additional fee for this add-on, but it could help you to maintain your coverage when you’re not earning income.

-To get the best possible policy for your needs, take the time to compare life insurance providers.
+To get the best possible policy for your needs, take the time to compare life insurance companies.

 More guides on Finder

 Learn cost-sharing terms to find out how much you’ll really pay for healthcare.